 Sort order of items in change feed

-Change feed items come in the order of their modification time.
+Change feed items arrive in the order of their modification time.
 This sort order is guaranteed per logical partition key.

-While consuming the change feed in an Eventual consistency level, there could be duplicate events in-between subsequent change feed read operations (the last event of one read operation appears as the first of the next).
+Consuming the change feed in an Eventual consistency level can result in duplicate events in-between subsequent change feed read operations.
+For example, the last event of one read operation could appear as the first event of the next operation.

 Change feed in multi-region Azure Cosmos DB accounts

-In a multi-region Azure Cosmos DB account, if a write-region fails over, change feed will work across the manual failover operation and it will be contiguous.
+In a multi-region Azure Cosmos DB account, if a write-region fails over, change feed works across the manual failover operation and the feed remains contiguous.

 Change feed and Time to Live (TTL)

 If the TTL property is set on an item to

 -1, the change feed persists that item forever.
 If the data isn't deleted, it remains in the change feed.